top of page

 1995, referring to positive changes that some trauma survivors report as a result of the struggle to cope with traumatic events.
 People report five areas of growth: [1] improvements in interpersonal relationships, [2] a greater appreciation for life, [3] new opportunities or pathways in life, [4] a greater sense of personal strength in ability to cope with crises, and [5] spiritual changes or development.

 During the coronavirus crisis, I noticed that many of the most engaged leaders I saw were ones who, in fact, had some form of PTG.
 I wrote about this in my article "Unleashing Human Adaptability During Crisis."
-Afterwards, I heard from many people who thanked me for pointing out how their prior traumas had in fact made them much stronger and had given them superpowers to deal with the crisis that their peers simply did not have.
+Afterwards, I heard from many people who thanked me for pointing out how their prior traumas had in fact made them much stronger and had given them superpowers to deal with the crisis which their peers simply did not have.
 Here is some of what I wrote there with regard to early 2020 coronavirus planning:

 Additionally, and anecdotally, some of the most capable leadership I'm seeing right now is from people who have survived and made a superpower out of relational trauma (traumas with a relationship component vs. physical trauma).
 In other words, people who are survivors.
 These folks are powerful because they can process enormous amounts of uncertainty while still anticipating problems and mobilizing solutions.
 They know how to function in the face of fear.